Slippage (finance)

-With regard to futures contracts as well as other financial instruments, slippage is the difference between where the computer signaled the entry and exit for a trade and where actual clients, with actual money, entered and exited the market using the computer's signals.
-Market impact, liquidity, and frictional costs may also contribute.
+In finance, slippage is the difference between the execution price expected by the trader (usually the one indicated by the trading software) and the one at which the transaction actually happens.
+Market impact, liquidity, and frictional costs may contribute to slippage.

 Algorithmic trading is often used to reduce slippage, and algorithms can be backtested on past data to see the effects of slippage, but it is impossible to eliminate.

 Measurement

 Using initial mid price

 Nassim Nicholas Taleb (1997) defines slippage as the difference between the average execution price and the initial midpoint of the bid and the offer for a given quantity to be executed.

 Using initial execution price

 Knight and Satchell mention a flow trader needs to consider the effect of executing a large order on the market and to adjust the bid-ask spread accordingly.
 They calculate the liquidity cost as the difference between the execution price and the initial execution price.